 Cost of College

-According to the National Center for Education Statistics, the cost of college rose nearly every year since 1981.
-The organization found that the average cost of attending a private university was more than $33,000 in 2012.
-Some private schools charge even higher rates, and many students find that their costs rise when they factor in textbooks and other supplies, a dorm room on campus and food for the year.
-The cost of attending a four-year public college for your religion degree is much less expensive at around $14,000 a year.
+The cost of college continues to rise.
+According to the National Center for Education Statistics, the average tuition of a private university is more than $43,000.
+Some private schools charge even higher rates, and many students find that their costs rise when they factor in textbooks and other supplies, a dorm room on campus, and food for the year.
+The cost of attending a four-year public college for your religion degree is much less expensive at around $20,000 a year.